 “See, kids,” Dad would bellow in a voice velvet with vodka, “isn’t this better than swimming during the day when it’s so crowded?”
 Then he’d settle clumsily into a lounge chair with a fresh drink.
 This infuriated me.
 Swimming in the dark, our desires always taking a backseat to his drinking.

 When I was twelve he vanished.
 Florida with that deadbeat friend of his, Mom speculated.
-His fourth wife Laura was waiting for him at a restaurant while he was cleaning her out.
+His fourth wife Laura was waiting for him at a restaurant while he was making his hasty exit.
 She went home and found all his bureau drawers bare and his liquor bottles drained.